John Pediasimos

-John was born about 1250, and for the first few years of his life studied in Constantinople under the teachers Manuel Holobolos and George Akropolites.
+He was born about 1250, and for the first few years of his life studied in Constantinople under the teachers Manuel Holobolos and George Akropolites.
 Gregory of Cyprus was a fellow pupil.
 After his studies he was a given the prestigious position of hypatos ton philosophon.
-He later served as chartophylax in the Archbishopric of Ohrid (ca. 1280), where he also taught.
+He later served as chartophylax in the Archbishopric of Ohrid (c.
+1280), where he also taught.
 If his identification with a certain megas sakellarios John Pothos is correct, by 1284 he was in Thessalonica.
 John wrote on many subjects on his fields of study.